in28minutes/full-stack-with-angular-and-spring-boot/README.md

 - JavaScript
   - Object Review {property1, property2}
   - Object Clone overview
+  - Arrow Operator
 - What is npm?
 - What is WebPack?
 - Common Error Handling and Server Side Validation and Other REST API Features?
+- Common Message Component for RESTful Calls
+- Moving @CrossOrigin to a Common Location
 - What is Bundling?
 What are runtime.js, polyfills.js, styles.js, vendor.js, main.js?
 How are they generated? ```\src\main.ts```, ```\src\polyfills.ts```, ```\src\styles.css```, ```\src\**\*.component.css```
 - How can I rollback changes made by Angular CLI?
 - How can you learn to write tests for Angular?
 - How can you learn to write end to end tests for Angular?
+- What are Dependency Injection Options other than root?
+- Spring Security Authorization
 - What are the different kinds of Data Binding?
   - /blog/src/app/basics/basics.component.html
   - Angular Specific Syntax